Gustavo Tocantins

-Gustavo Henrique Barbosa Freire (born 11 January 1996), known as Gustavo Tocantins, is a Brazilian professional footballer who plays as a forward for Championship club PSS Sleman.
+Gustavo Henrique Barbosa Freire (born 11 January 1996), commonly known as Gustavo Tocantins, is a Brazilian professional footballer who plays as a forward for Championship club PSS Sleman.

 Club career

 Corinthians

 Gustavo Tocantins is a youth exponent from Corinthians.
 He made his Série A debut at 11 October 2014 against Botafogo.

 Tocantins was loaned to Bragantino on 27 April 2015.
 He made his debut for the team at the Série B against CRB on May 10.
 Tocantins also played against Bahia on June 6, before being called back to Corinthians on June 12.

 In February 2016, Tocantins was loaned to Portuguesa.
 He was the club's top goalscorer in Campeonato Paulista Série A2 with six goals.

 Estoril

 In June 2016, Tocantins moved abroad and signed for Portuguese Primeira Liga club Estoril.